xsa-dev/SecureFinAI_Contest_2025/Task_1_FinRL_DeepSeek_Crypto_Trading/README.md

-# FinRL Task 2 - AlphaSeek Crypto
+# FinAI Contest Task 1 - FinRL-DeepSeek for Crypto Trading
-This task aims to develop robust and effective trading agents for cryptocurrencies through factor mining and ensemble learning.
-In this task, participants are expected to explore useful factors and ensemble methods for crypto trading.
-This year we've opened up the factor mining stage, allowing participants to design their own factor mining models to generate powerful trading signals.
+This task is to develop crypto trading agents by integrating LLM-generated signals in FinRL, using financial news and market data.
+Participants can build upon the FinRL-DeepSeek project (e.g., with new prompts, new ways to inject LLM-processed news signals into the RL agent, new RL algorithms like GRPO) or explore more computationally intensive directions, such as adapting variants of the DeepSeek R1 training method to this crypto trading task.

+Participants are encouraged to explore a wide range of strategies for extracting actionable signals from financial news and limit order book (LOB) data.
+They may employ prompt engineering or advanced LLM-based pipelines to generate signals.
+External datasets are permitted and welcomed, offering the opportunity to integrate diverse signals such as macroeconomic indicators, crypto wallets activity, or alternative datasets.
+Partcipants can also experiment with the RNN-based feature engineering, different RL algorithms, and employ ensemble methods.
+Moreover, teams are encouraged to optimize GPU-accelerated environments.

-Participants are free to apply various techniques to the factor engineering process, design component models, and use innovative methods to increase the diversity of component models in the ensemble.
-They also need to specify the state space, action space and reward function in the environment.
+Participants also need to specify the state space, action space and reward function in the environment.
 The final model should be able to interact with the provided trading environment.

-There is an example of ensemble method to use the majority voting approach in the tutorial, [Task 1 Crypto Trading Ensemble](https://github.com/Open-Finance-Lab/FinRL_Contest_2024/tree/main/Tutorials/Task_1_tutorial).
+There is an example of using feature engineering and ensemble method, [FinRL Contest 2025 Task 2 Crypto Trading Ensemble]().

 ## Starter Kit Description

 This starter kit demonstrates how to use the provided code.
-We provide you with RNN-generated strong factors as a starting point, but you are strongly encouraged to develop your own factor mining approaches.
+We provide you with the LLM-engineered sentiment and risk scores and RNN-generated strong factors as a starting point, but you are strongly encouraged to develop your own factor mining approaches.
 You are welcome to experiment with various ensemble configurations that yield optimal results.

+### LLM-engineered Signals from BTC news

+-  `deepseek_signals.py`: Extracts sentiment score and risk score from BTC news using the DeepSeek API.
+It contains two prompt templates designed to query the API for both sentiment and risk signals.
+For each news article, the script sends the relevant prompt to DeepSeek V3, receives the extracted signal, and records the confidence and reasoning.
+The resulting sentiment and risk scores can be used as features or signals for downstream trading models or analysis.

 ### Supervised Training of Deep Learning Recurrent Networks